ANALYSIS-Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient

 On the plus side, analysts welcomed the sense of urgency in a statement that talked of the "critical decade of the 2020s" and its acknowledgment that current efforts were not enough.

-Others were reassured by pledges by Washington and Beijing to work together to combat illegal deforestation, bring about a phased reduction in coal consumption, and take action this decade to "control and reduce" emissions of the powerful greenhouse gas methane.
+Others were reassured by pledges by Washington and Beijing to work together to combat illegal deforestation, bring about a phased reduction in coal consumption, and act this decade to control and reduce emissions of the powerful greenhouse gas methane.

 But the lack of clear deadlines was widely seen as a major weakness.

-"If they are serious about avoiding catastrophic impacts, they must also support the enhancement of national policies, plans and actions that will see 1.5°C kept within reach," said Manuel Pulgar-Vidal, WWF's Global Leader on Climate & Energy.
+"If they are serious about avoiding catastrophic impacts, they must also support the enhancement of national policies, plans and actions that will see 1.5°C kept within reach," said Manuel Pulgar-Vidal, WWF's global leader on climate and energy.

 Pulgar-Vidal said he particularly wanted to see U.S.-Chinese backing for an improvement in national emission-cutting targets as early as next year.